CrystalBoateng/reflexive-cogmod/README.txt

 CHANGE LOG
 --------------------
-This is not particularly useful right now, because I'm still creating the 'writing' functions, and the 'reading' comprehension is still shallow.
+Changed storage of learned data from Python lists in various locations, to a SQLite databse in learned_data.
+But kept known_corpus_tokenized.py as a Python list.
 See git commits for more detailed updates.

 LICENSING